The Mortuary Collection

-It had its world premiere at Fantastic Fest on September 22, 2019.
+The film had its world premiere at Fantastic Fest on September 22, 2019.
+It was released on Shudder on October 15, 2020.

 Plot

 Frame story, part 1

 In the small island town of Raven's End in the 1980s, mortician Montgomery Dark manages the Raven's End Mortuary.
 One day, a young woman named Sam shows curiosity about a small child-sized coffin which Montgomery has recently performed a funeral for.
 She then reveals that she has actually come to respond to the Help Wanted sign outside.
 He agrees to give her an interview and takes her on a tour of the facility.
 Montgomery agrees to tell Sam a series of stories about those that have died in Raven's End.

 Segment 1

 In the 1950s, a young woman named Emma goes to the restroom during a party to check on the wallets she's pickpocketed while attending.
 However, the bathroom medicine cabinet piques her curiosity, and she tries to open it but is unable to.
 When she pries it open, she finds a tentacled monster inside, and is killed by it.
-The monster drags Emma’s lifeless body into the cabinet and shuts it.
+The monster drags Emma's lifeless body into the cabinet and shuts it, then extends a tentacle out to switch off the lights.